8 Dream Destinations Where Aussies Can Work Remotely in 2026

 🇪🇸 Spain – Sun, Sangria & Seamless Wi-Fi

-Cities like Valencia and Málaga offer brilliant lifestyles — expect rent around $1,560 a month (excl. utilities).
+Cities like Valencia and Málaga offer brilliant lifestyles - expect rent around au $1,560 a month (excl. utilities).
 Warm weather, easy community living, and tapas after work?
 Sí, please.

 🇬🇷 Greece – Work with a View of the Aegean

-Rent in Athens averages around $1,600 a month, with smaller islands offering cheaper options.
-Add friendly locals, incredible food, and nearly year-round sunshine — and it’s easy to see why so many never leave.
+Rent in Athens averages around au $1,600 a month, with smaller islands offering cheaper options.
+Add friendly locals, incredible food, and nearly year-round sunshine and it’s easy to see why so many never leave.

 🇮🇹 Italy – Espresso Breaks and Tuscan Dreams

 Rent in major cities like Rome or Milan averages $1,700 a month.
-You’ll need private health insurance and proof of steady work — but with Italian coffee, culture, and countryside as your daily backdrop, you’ll hardly notice the paperwork.
+You’ll need private health insurance and proof of steady work.
+But with Italian coffee, culture, and countryside as your daily backdrop, you’ll hardly notice the paperwork.

 🇭🇷 Croatia – Adriatic Bliss Without the Tax Bill